nbicocchi/learn-microservices/modules/observability/slides/2 - Observability (OTLP instrumentation).md

 ## Services instrumentation

-For instrumentation, we make use of a Java Agent providing (zero-code instrumentation).
+For instrumentation, we make use of a manual process.

 1. Download the [opentelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) library and place the jar file inside the service source folder.